Chisom83/Pizza-Pro-Analysis/README.md

 *Recommendation Backed by Data:* Increase production and marketing in Q1 and high-performing months (Jan, Jul, Aug).

----

-In Summary:

-To back your recommendations:

-Use data tables and percentage comparisons.

-Highlight revenue, order count, and item quantity.

-Add Power BI visuals as images.

 Write a short 1–2 line "Insight" under each to connect the data to the business decision.

-Would you like help summarizing your pizza dataset into those markdown tables and insights for GitHub?
-I can help you structure and write them.

-Great!
-Let’s structure your GitHub README.md to showcase your pizza sales analysis like a professional data analyst portfolio piece.
-Below is a clean, organized format with clear sections, tables, insights, and recommendations.

----

-Pizza Sales Analysis Dashboard

-A Power BI dashboard project analyzing trends in pizza sales to derive actionable business insights.

----

-Business Problems and Objectives

-1. Revenue by Pizza Type

-Requirement: Identify which pizza types contribute most to company revenue.

-Objective: Promote best-sellers, revamp or remove underperforming items.

-2. Customer Preferences by Pizza Category

-Requirement: Group pizzas by category and identify the most popular.

-Objective: Target marketing efforts and explore cross-sells with beverages.

-3. Sales Seasonality

-Requirement: Identify trends over time (monthly, quarterly, seasonally, and time of day).

-Objective: Align inventory, staffing, and promotions with demand patterns.

----

-Key Insights

-1. Revenue by Pizza Type

-Insight: The top 3 best-selling pizzas are all from the Chicken category.
-The Brie Carre, only available in small size, is the least performing.

----

-2. Customer Preferences by Pizza Category

-Insight: Chicken pizzas are not only most popular, but also offer more size flexibility.
-Small size dominates across all categories.

----

 3. Sales by Time of Day